When is Sha’ban?

 Through fasting, prayer, reflection, and charity, Muslims strive to become closer to Allah ( swt) and purify themselves in preparation for the blessed month of Ramadan.
 As we embark on this journey of spiritual growth, we must learn from the teachings of the Prophet Muhammad (peace be upon him) and make the most of this auspicious month.
 This year, Sha’ban begins 11th February, 2024 and ends March 11th, 2024.

 Explained below are a few events that took place in Sha'ban.

 - Changing of the Qiblah

-It was during this month in which Allah SWT ordered Prophet Muhammed (saw) to change the Qiblah from Al-Aqsa Mosque to the Holy Kabbah in Mecca.
+During this month, Allah SWT ordered Prophet Muhammed (SAW) to change the Qiblah from Al-Aqsa Mosque to the Holy Kabbah in Mecca.

 ’We have certainly seen the turning of your face, [O Prophet (saw)], toward the heaven, and We will surely turn